 Occupancy is a key driver of Leisureworld's performance.
 An LTC home that meets or exceeds 97% annual average occupancy receives funding from the MOHLTC based on 100% occupancy.
+Effective for 2011, the MOHLTC introduced an interim policy for homes with occupancy rates above 85% and below 97% to provide funding based on actual occupancy plus 3%.
 Leisureworld has a strong record of increasing capacity and occupancy.
-In addition, the supply of LTC beds is controlled and regulated by the government, which ensures barriers to entry.
-For the quarter and year-to-date period ended June 30, 2011, Leisureworld's average occupancy was 98.7% and 98.3%, respectively (2010 - 98.6% and 98.4%, respectively).
+In addition, the supply of LTC beds is controlled and regulated by the MOHLTC, which ensures barriers to entry.
+For the quarter and year-to-date period ended September 30, 2011, Leisureworld's average occupancy for LTC homes was 98.9% and 98.5%, respectively (2010 - 98.7% and 98.5%, respectively).